Ingrown Toenail Treatment

 An ingrown toenail is a painful medical condition that can affect anyone regardless of age or other medical conditions.
 Luckily, there are a variety of treatments that can help repair an ingrown toenail.
-Do not ignore an ingrown toenail.
+Do not ignore your infected nail.
 It is important to pay a visit to a healthcare provider.
 Only a medical professional can make a complete diagnosis taking into account all pertinent factors including past medical history and underlying conditions.
 Other medical problems and conditions can resemble the symptoms of an ingrown toenail to an unqualified person.
-Local trauma, tumors, toe fungus and foreign objects embedded under the skin may look like an ingrown toenail but require a different treatment plan.
+Local trauma, tumors, toe fungus and foreign objects embedded under the skin may look the same but require a different treatment plan.
 An ingrown toenail is caused when the edge of the toenail bends downward and become imbedded into the skin on the toe.
 An ingrown toenail can often happen after trimming your toe nail too short or if your shoes are too tight or short.

 Ingrown Toenails: Possible Complications

 If an ingrown toenail persists over a long period of time, it can have serious consequences.
 It is not uncommon to develop a paronychia (localized) infection along the area where the nail edge cuts into the skin.
 If not treated a paronychia infection can develop into a dangerous deep, soft-tissue infection (called cellulitis), which can further advance into a very serious bone infection (called osteomyelitis).